iIonel/iLearn/README.md

 # iLearn
 ## 📋 Overview

+iLearn is an advanced e-learning platform designed to facilitate online education.
 Inspired by platforms like Udemy, iLearn offers students access to a vast array of courses taught by qualified mentors.
 The platform supports a rich set of functionalities for various types of users (admins, mentors, students).

 ## ⚡ Actors
 ### Administrator